 If you managed to navigate the past year and come out of it as a new homeowner, congratulations.
-You’re winning.
+You’re winning, regardless of what interest rate you have.
 Now, it’s time to snap a photo to immortalize the moment.

 With gatherings the size of your typical housewarming party on hold, you’ve got one indispensable option left for celebrating — the “I just bought a house” photo.

 The homebuying selfie was tailor made for this moment.
 Now you need to execute.